-The Rafflesia arnoldii is the world’s largest individual flower and truly a wonder of the plant kingdom.
+The Rafflesia Arnoldii, also known as the stinking corpse lily, is the world’s largest individual flower and truly a wonder of the plant kingdom.
+It has been called the giant panda of the plant world.
 It has been called the “giant panda of the plant world” because this rare and endangered species only occurs in the rain forests of Sumatra and Borneo in the Malay Archipelago.

 Rafflesia Arnoldii Is In The Parasitic Family

 Rafflesia arnoldii is in the parasitic family, and therefore does not have any roots, stems or leaves.
 Instead, it grows within the woody stems of the vine Tetrastigma, a relative of the grape.
-Occasionally a large flower bud resembling a pale orange cabbage breaks through the bark of the host vine and expands into an enormous blossom up to 3 feet in diameter and weighing up to 25 pounds.
+Occasionally a large Rafflesia Arnoldii flower bud, resembling a pale orange cabbage, breaks through the bark of the host vine and expands into an enormous blossom that’s up to 3 feet in diameter, and weighs up to 25 pounds!

 The gigantic unisexual flower has five fleshy red lobes (sepals) spattered with raised white spots.
 With an odor reminiscent of a stinking corpse, (thus it’s common name, the Stinking Corpse Lily) the blossom attracts carrion beetles and flies which shuttle the pollen from male to female flowers.